Using Trusts to Organize Your Finances

 Creating and funding a trust is only the start of this best practice for wealthy families.
 Trusts require ongoing maintenance and revisions.
 Family trustees and beneficiaries also need continuing education to understand their rights and responsibilities.

 Trust owners should review existing trusts with their attorney and financial planner after April 15 each year.
 Most wealthy individuals could benefit from a reminder of how their trusts are keeping their financial lives on track.

 Relearning about Trusts

 Over the past year, I have learned (or relearned) things about trusts, although I still lack the expertise and experience of an estate attorney.
 My knowledge has come from working with estate attorneys, attending the annual Notre Dame Tax and Estate Planning Institute, and being an active member of the Greater North Shore Estate & Financial Planning Council.

-Here are a few of the things I have recently:
+Here are a few of the things I have learned recently: